Chicano Park: Museum

 The Chicano Park Museum and Cultural Center in Logan Heights, San Diego, had its grand opening on October 8, 2022, with their pillar exhibit: Stories of Resilience and Self-Determination.
 Like the park, the museum is a communal space that often corporates and collaborates with other local non-profit organizations.
 Within the museum, there is a local artist gallery, where local Chicano artists are given the opportunity to represent and sell their artwork.
 There is a main exhibit space, an archival room, a community room and a gift shop.
 Inside of the Chicano Park Museum and Cultural Center's gift shop there are varieties of art pieces created by local California artists that guests are encouraged to browse or purchase.

 The museum's first exhibition, which ran through September 9, 2023, highlighted the organizations or “elements of the heart of the Chicano Park Movement including: The Brown Berets, Centro Cultural de la Raza, the Chicano Park Steering Committee, Danza Azteca, Danza Folklorica, Kumeyaay Story, Lowriders, Música, Our Lady of Guadalupe Church, Teatro, Unión del Barrio, and the Youth.
 In addition, the exhibition will have an installation by Visionary Elder Artist Salvador “Queso” Torres.”
 The significance behind the exhibitions is the knowledge given to individuals about “Chicana/o, Latina/o, and Indigenous culture and history.”
 The exhibit was open to the community for more than a year.

+The Chicano Park Museum lost an $8 million grant from the EPA that was designated for a community microbus project.
+The "Via Verde" project was designed to provide free, on-demand, bilingual electric vehicle transit across the fractured Barrio Logan and Logan Heights neighborhoods, connecting residents to essential services.
+The grant was unilaterally canceled by the Trump administration, despite prior congressional approval.
+The community is now attempting to find alternative ways to secure the necessary $8 million in funding.
+In the meantime, the Chicano Park Museum will host a gathering for artists and community members to honor the space and the art, stories, and heritage it strives to preserve.